fudgeg/Group69-AgileWebProject/README.md

 4. protected routes (test_home_requires_login.py) --> Confirms that unauthenticated users are redirected to /login when trying to access the home page.
 5. media display count (test_media_display_count.py) --> checks if the media analysis is working correctly
 6. upload media flow (test_upload_media.py)--> checks if media is correctly uploaded and shown under entries

+**To run the website after performing selenium tests, you will need to re-run the server**

+### Open Tasks

+- 🔔 **Notification popup appears on Settings icon** instead of the bell icon.
+(UI alignment issue)
+- 🖼️ **Snapshot image dimensions are inconsistent** across different screen sizes.
+Needs fixed aspect ratio or responsive scaling.